Natural Gas Fair Value: 60 Days

 Extreme cold in producing regions causes price surges due to well freeze-offs.
 Production drops, and the continued demand results in heavy consuption of stored natural gas.
 Likewise, periods of mild weather in natural gas producing regions are bearish over time.
 Producers compete by selling as much natural gas as possible, so storage surges if there are no catalysts to spur consumptiuon.

 When is the ideal time to go long natural gas?
 There are two particularly good times to hunt for entry points.
-First, look for the end of injection season.
-There is a period of several days when the heating and cooling degree days are equall in October.
-When heating degree days surpass cooling degree days, consider opening long positions.
-The window doesn't really close until storage withdrawals begin, usually in early November.
-Be long before sub freezing weather reaches Philadelphia, Cleveland, Indianapolis, and similar latitudes in the East.
-The other very good time to go long is after the springtime shoulder season.
-Plan to enter when cooling degree days equal heating degree days.
-Be long before the first weather over 100 degrees in Dallas, Houston, and cities of inland southern California.
+First, look for the time of minimum demand / maximun injections.
+There is a period of several days when the heating and cooling degree days are nearly equall in late September.
+Minimun demand occurs shortly degree day equality, when the ratio of cooling to heating degree days is about 1.4:1.
+The number varies depending on actual weather conditions, but the point is that minimum natural gas demand happens when there is just a bit more heating than cooling related demand.
+Be long before cool weather predominates in Philadelphia, Cleveland, Indianapolis, and similar high usage areas in the East.
+The other very good time to go long is during the springtime shoulder season.
+Plan to enter when cooling degree days slightly surpass heating degree days.
+Be long before hot weather predominates in Dallas, Houston, and cities of inland southern California.
 Also, look for injections to level off or decrease from the peaks reached in late May or early June.
-Prepare to exit long positions as peak seasonal weather moderates in late August.
+Prepare to exit long positions as peak seasonal weather moderates in the middle of February or August.
 Also, beware of early speculators who will jump into the market and reduce your yield as coming weather is "priced in" before it actually happens.

 When is the ideal time to short natural gas?
 Again, two good entry points.
 As winter weather rages, look for periods of heavy withdrawals during February cold waves, blizzards, and so forth.
 When the Northeast freezes, natural gas prices spike high.
 Another ideal time is during the summer heat waves from mid July to early August.
 Beware, however, that speculators get into the market before the ideal periods and can reduce your yield, as the changes get "priced in."
-For either entry, prepare to close out positions before the period of equal heating and cooling degree days.
-Shoulder season's end is marked by the short period of equal cooling degree and heating degree days.
+For either entry, prepare to close out positions before the period of equal heating and cooling natural gas demand.
+Watch for the cooling degree days numbering about 1.4 times the heating degree days.
 Be out of short positions before the first substantial northeast cold in autumn or late springtime heat waves in the southern and western states.

 Some natural gas traders profit from a strategy of mostly standing aside, with positions taken only when the market moves to extremes.
 The high winter prices of February 2014 presented a fantastic opportunity for shorting the market.
 Likewise, there are sometimes selloffs which become absurdly intense, and offer very profitable entry points for longs.
 Such traders don't make many trades, but become wealthy from the few extreme market swings in a year.
 One must be skilled not only in technical analysis of commodity charts, but also in interpreting weather forecasts.
 Identify the catalysts for price changes before the market moves!